winstonlarson/dotfiles/README.md

 stow vim
 stow tmux
 ```
+You have to re-stow after additions to the folders

 2. Add the iTerm2 colorscheme in iTerm2: Preferences -> Profiles -> Colors -> Color Presets